AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/acxiom-data-activation.md

 ### Use case 1: Enhance Customer Datasets {#use-case-1}

-Marketing professionals aiming to enhance the effectiveness of their outreach strategies by adding selected elements to better target campaigns.
-This strategic approach helps refine the audience and contributes to a more focused and efficient marketing effort.
+This connector should be used by marketing professionals aiming to enhance the effectiveness of their outreach strategies by appending selected descriptive elements to their profiles and use these to better target campaigns.

 ## Prerequisites {#prerequisites}